wcountiss/baseballpitch/Readme.txt

 Questions:
-what is the tagString of "Game"?
+Will data always be in each pitch metric column? what is the tagString of "Game"?
 How many pitches are we expecting in a 30 day period per pitcher, can we replicate it in parse